Comal County Child Custody Lawyers

 Supporting Families Throughout Comal County, Texas

-- Each parent’s ability to provide a safe and stable environment
+- The capacity of each parent to create a secure and stable environment

 - Sole Managing Conservatorship – One parent holds primary decision-making authority

-- Joint Managing Conservatorship – Both parents share responsibilities and decision-making
+- Joint Managing Conservatorship – Both parents share duties and decision-making

-- Possession and Access Schedules – Outline when each parent spends time with the child
+- Possession and Access Schedules – Describe the times that each parent spends with the child.

 International Custody and the Hague Convention

-- Promoting cooperation between countries to resolve cross-border custody disputes
+- Encouraging international collaboration to settle cross-border custody disputes

 A removal may be considered wrongful if: